fwong03/celery/docs/userguide/tasks.rst

 Every task must have a unique name.

-If no explicit name is provided the task decorator will generate one for you, and this name will be based on 1) the module the task is defined in, and 2) the name of the task function.
+If no explicit name is provided, the task decorator will generate one for you.
+This name will be based on 1) the module the task is defined in, and 2) the name of the task function.

-Example setting explicit name:
+Example setting an explicit name:

 .. code-block:: pycon